 Childbirth - Pregnancy

-Author: TLN
+By TLN

 Follow these simple tips for navigating self-care while caring for others and working from home

 There’s no doubt that working from the comfort of home has its perks.
 For one, it eliminates the stress of morning commutes and traffic jams.
 For another, there’s an undeniable convenience to having everything you need to do in one place.
 But it’s not always as easy as it sounds.
-Many people who work from home face challenges when it comes to work/life balance and properly addressing their mental and physical health needs.
-This is doubly true for moms who work from home.
-After all, working moms have to balance their jobs while caring for their children.
+Many people who work from home face challenges when it comes to work-life balance and properly addressing their mental and physical health needs.
+This is doubly true for parents who work from home.
+After all, working parents have to balance their jobs while caring for their children.
 It’s no wonder that sometimes their mental and physical health gets put on the back burner.
-For all our hard-working work-from-home moms, here are nine self-care tips to help you relax, unwind and, most importantly, stay healthy.
+For all our hard-working work-from-home parents, here are nine self-care tips to help you relax, unwind and, most importantly, stay healthy.

 1. Talk to a breastfeeding expert

 Our top self-care tip for breastfeeding moms is to connect with a lactation consultant.
 These health professionals are here to guide you throughout the breastfeeding journey and can answer questions on anything from the best positions for nursing to combating common breastfeeding problems like low milk supply or sore nipples.
 And the great news is that you don’t have to break the bank or even necessarily leave your home to get professional breastfeeding support.
-Simply request a consultation through the Lactation Network and they’ll verify your insurance coverage and connect you with a certified lactation expert near you.
+Simply request a consultation through The Lactation Network and they’ll verify your insurance coverage and connect you with a certified lactation expert (IBCLC) near you.

 2. Put up physical boundaries between work and home